WomenInTechCincinnati/flutter-starter-app/README.md

 Better install some plugins then..

 ### Step Five - Add Plugins
-You'll need install the Flutter and Dart Plugins to Android Studio (or IntelliJ).
+You'll need to install the Flutter and Dart Plugins to Android Studio (or IntelliJ).
 How to do this from the menu bar:
 Android Studio -> Preferences -> Plugins -> Marketplace -> search for and install Dart and Flutter (After the installation, you should be prompted to restart AS).